a fee-based online consultation clinic for Obstetrics & Gynecology

 The nipple is a pigmented projection in the center of the areola accommodating the 15 to 20 lactiferous ducts and their openings.
 It contains erectile muscles which causes the nipple to become erect on stimulation.
 Although the breast is embedded in fat, there is no fat under the areola or nipple.

-The adult female breast is supported by fibrous tissue extending from the pectoral muscles on the chest wall below it.
+The adult female breast is supported by fibrous tissue which fixes it to the pectoral muscles on the chest wall below it.
 Thin strands of fibrous tissue also extend forwards from the breast to the skin.

 Breast Changes During the Menstrual Cycle